They Reminisce Over You (T.R.O.Y.)

 "They Reminisce Over You (T.R.O.Y.)" is a song by Pete Rock & CL Smooth, inspired by the death of their close friend Troy Dixon (better known as "Trouble" T. Roy of Heavy D & the Boyz) in 1990.
 The song was the lead single off their debut album, Mecca and the Soul Brother, released in 1992, and later became a staple of early 1990s hip hop.
 The song peaked at #58 on the Billboard Hot 100 and #1 on the Hot Rap Tracks chart.
-The song contains a sample from "Today" by Tom Scott and the California Dreamers.
+The song contains a sample from "Today" from the album The Honeysuckle Breeze (1967) by Tom Scott and the California Dreamers, originally performed by Jefferson Airplane.

-Overview
+They Reminisce Over You (T.R.O.Y.) is frequently ranked among the greatest hip-hop songs of all time and a classic of Hip Hop's golden era.

+Background and Composition

+Pete Rock has stated that the song was inspired by death of their friend Troy Dixon (better known as “Trouble T-Roy", a dancer in Heavy D & the Boyz) in 1990.
+Dixon had fallen of a stage while on tour in Indianapolis with Heavy D & the Boyz.
+While he initially survived the fall, he died later at the hospital.The incident had deeply affected both Pete Rock and CL Smooth and inspired them to write the song in his memory.

 Pete Rock in a 2007 interview with The Village Voice:

-Content

-Over a saxophone and bass sample of Tom Scott's cover of "Today" by Jefferson Airplane, CL Smooth unravels fond memories of his own childhood, being the son of a young teenage mother, her father and four siblings, and the love he feels for other family members in working class Mount Vernon.
-The chorus's ad libs are provided by Pete Rock.
-The 12 second intro is sampled from the 1971 song "When She Made Me Promise" by The Beginning of the End.
-The B-side of the 12" pressing is "The Creator", which is taken from the group's 1991 EP, All Souled Out.